 Murphy (played by Boyd Holbrook) and Pena (played by Pedro Pascal) are the two agents responsible for taking down Pablo Escobar.
 Their hunt for the notorious Medellin Cartel leader was told on the first two seasons of Narcos, where both agents serve as series consultants.
 The finale of the second season re-created the kingpin's final moments during a rooftop shootout in Medellin, Colombia.
-(It remains to be seen whether the pair will return for season three.)
+(Netflix confirmed the return of Pascal as Pena, while Holbrook's Murphy remains up in the air.)

 After Escobar's death on Dec.
 2, 1993, Murphy and Pena were approached to bring their story to Hollywood.
 "We tried to do something with a couple of people and they would come up with these wacko ideas about what they wanted to do," Murphy recalls.
 "We kept on getting disappointed and it wasn't worth the grief.”